 Which Dow stock pays the highest dividend?

-Of the 30 Dow Jones Industrial Companies, Dow Inc. pays the highest dividend with an annual dividend yield of over 5%.
+Of the 30 Dow Jones Industrial Companies, IBM pays the highest dividend with an annual dividend yield of over 5%.

 Can you outperform the Dow Jones Industrial Average?

 Yes.
-So far this century, the Dogs of the Dow has significantly outperformed the Dow.
+So far this century, the Dogs of the Dow have significantly outperformed the Dow.